smourier/TraceSpy/README.md

 }
 ```

 These traces are very fast to create, and cost almost nothing to the system.
-In fact you you should get rid of OutputDebugString usage, as this is a thing of the past, and use ETW.
+In fact you you should get rid of OutputDebugString (this is also the default trace listener on .NET under Windows) usage, as this is a thing of the past, and use ETW, which is *much* better and faster.

-EventProvider - supported with .NET Framework 4 and higher - is located in the System.Diagnostics.Eventing namespace.
-The good news is these traces are supposed to be super fast, and they can even be left in production code.
+The `EventProvider` class - supported with .NET Framework 4 and higher - is located in the `System.Diagnostics.Eventing` namespace.
+The good news is these traces are super fast, and they can even be left in production code.
+This is in fact what Microsoft uses for all Windows code.

 If you want to use ETW from other platforms than .NET, it's possible (as long as you run on the Windows OS), I've provided some VBA interop code with an Excel sample here: [VBA ETW real time traces sample](vba)